 Sequestered in North Carolina’s Blue Ridge Mountains, Black Mountain College was a living laboratory for creative experimentation and interdisciplinary collaboration, attracting artists, musicians, dancers, poets, and thinkers from around the world.
 Operating between the years 1933 and 1957, the school’s roster included luminaries of the burgeoning modern art scene—groundbreaking artists who would play vital roles in shaping twentieth century aesthetics.
 Many of the school’s leaders—including the school’s longtime director and Bauhaus master Josef Albers—were intellectual refugees who had fled Nazi oppression.
 Robert Rauschenberg, Kenneth Noland, Robert Motherwell, Elaine de Kooning, Buckminster Fuller, Ilya Bolotowsky, Ruth Asawa, and Esteban Vicente are among the artists whose work is featured at the hotel.

 Black Mountain College represented a wholly unique and pivotal moment in American art history.
-Erin Corrales-Diaz, Curator of the Johnson Collection, notes that the school’s progressive spirit and international perspective inspired “artistic philosophers and practitioners to freely push artistic boundaries.
+The school’s progressive spirit and international perspective inspired artistic philosophers and practitioners to freely push artistic boundaries.
 The college’s emphasis on imagination and independence unleashed a tide of creative innovation that continues to influence contemporary art.
-That this current of avant-garde experimentation was happening in the mid-twentieth century South—and only an hour’s drive from Spartanburg—is a revelation to most audiences.”
+That this current of avant-garde experimentation was happening in the mid-twentieth century South—and only an hour’s drive from Spartanburg—is a revelation to most audiences.

 Known in hospitality as a sleek, design-driven brand, AC Hotels are intended to be a lifestyle experience.
 Founded in Spain, AC was acquired by Marriott in 2011, and was imported into US markets in 2014.
 “Blending Black Mountain College’s bold aesthetic with AC Hotels’ timeless modernity is a perfect match.
 To showcase works of museum caliber is atypical in hospitality and we are thrilled to make them available to our community and guests,” OTO’s CEO, Corry Oakes, said.
 “We’re enhancing the guest experience in a unique way, and bringing light to an important time in art history.”